Short Curriculum Vitae

 From 2006 to 2008, he was with the High Power Electronics Lab of GE's Global Research Center in Munich, Germany.
 There, he was a project leader working on control and modulation schemes for large electrical drives with power ratings up to 40 MVA.
 Subsequently, he spent three years at the Department of Electrical and Computer Engineering of The University of Auckland, New Zealand, where he developed model predictive control schemes for medium-voltage drives.

 In 2012, Tobias joined ABB's Corporate Research Centre in Baden, Switzerland, focusing mostly on high-power converters and advanced control methods.
 In 2016 he was promoted to a Senior Principal Scientist for power conversion control.
 In mid 2020, Tobias joined ABB's medium-voltage drives business as R&D platform manager of the ACS6000/6080.
 In parallel, he is a Corporate Executive Engineer for control methods of power converters and electrical machines.
-Furthermore, he is an external lecturer at ETH Zurich for the course Predictive Control of Power Electronic Systems.
+Furthermore, he has been an external lecturer at ETH Zurich for the course Predictive Control of Power Electronic Systems since 2016.

 In 2017, Tobias received the Habilitation degree (a higher doctorate similar to the D.Sc.) and the venia legendi (permission to lecture) for the field of power electronics from ETH Zurich.
-Tobias was appointed as an Extraordinary Professor in the Department of Electrical and Electronic Engineering of Stellenbosch University, South Africa, for the period from 2017 to 2020.
-This appointment was renewed for another three years until 2023.
-He is a Distinguished Lecturer of the Power Electronics Society from 2020 to 2023.
+Tobias was appointed as an Extraordinary Professor in the Department of Electrical and Electronic Engineering of Stellenbosch University, South Africa, in 2017.
+He was a Distinguished Lecturer of the Power Electronics Society from 2020 to 2023.